civictechindex/CTI-website-backend/README.md

 ### To run the automated tests in this project

-1. Log into the docker container: `docker exec -ti cti-website-backend_web_1 /bin/bash`
+1. Log into the docker container: `docker exec -ti cti-web /bin/bash`
 2. Run tests: `pytest`
 3. To run tests and see the coverage report run: `pytest --cov=civictechindexadmin`